-Presence of high AFP itself is not an indication of spina bifida.
-The doctor will order further blood tests and a suggest ultrasound scans to identify reasons for high AFP levels and check for signs of spina bifida.
+The presence of high AFP itself is not an indication of spina bifida.
+The doctor will order further blood tests and suggest ultrasound scans to identify reasons for high AFP levels and check for signs of spina bifida.

-Amniocentesis test can also help in detection of Spina Bifida in the baby.
+Amniocentesis test can also help in the detection of spina bifida in the baby.

 Spina Bifida Complications

-The condition of Spina bifida affects the spinal cord and the nervous system and can lead to following complications in the baby:
+The condition of spina bifida affects the spinal cord and the nervous system and can lead to the following complications in the baby:

 - Difficult delivery of the baby/traumatized delivery.